Harkmac Construction Building Site Drainage Installation

 Yes, tree roots can penetrate and damage underground drain pipes.
 They seek out moisture and can enter through small cracks or joints, causing blockages and structural damage over time.
 Regular maintenance and root barriers can help prevent this issue.

-How Often Should Underground Drains Be Inspected?
+How Often Should Underground Drains be Inspected?

-What Are Soakaways, and When Are They Used?
+What are Soakaways and When are they Used?

 Soakaways are underground structures designed to manage surface water runoff by allowing it to slowly soak into the ground.
 They are commonly used in areas with poor drainage to prevent flooding and standing water.
 Soakaways are essential for properties without access to a suitable surface water sewer.